 “You’re right.
 We gotta motivate.
 See ya tomorrow, Curt.”

-I put my cell back in my pocket.
+I put my cell back in my pocket, and turned to Tom.
 “Okay, in case you weren’t following my side of the conversation, we’re on for tomorrow at that chicken and waffle place at eleven o’clock on the dot.”

 “I kind of gathered that’s where and when it would be,” Tom replied with a grin.
 “It’s been a long time since the last time I saw Pat.
 I’ll bet he’s grown a lot.”